JustLime/labswp-smart-mirror-ss22/README.md

-# LabSWP - Gruppe 4 - Smart Mirror
+# LabSWP - Smart Mirror

 ## Getting started

-To make a fresh install for the raspberry please follow the instruction in [rasperry README](https://git.it.hs-heilbronn.de/cdeme/labswp-gruppe-4-smart-mirror/-/tree/main/raspberry)
+To make a fresh install for the raspberry please follow the instruction in [raspberry README](https://git.it.hs-heilbronn.de/cdeme/labswp-gruppe-4-smart-mirror/-/tree/main/raspberry)

 ## Start the App on your device